Pogonomyrmex lobatus Santschi

 Mesosomal profile

-surfaces with prominent coarse, subparallel, slightly
+surfaces with prominent coarse, subparallel, weakly irregular,

-irregular, widely spaced rugae.
-Dorsum of promesonotum with longitudinal rugae
+of promesonotum with longitudinal rugae

 that rarely diverge anteriorly toward humeral

-spine length about equal to or slightly less than width between their bases;
+equal to or slightly less than width between bases; regular to slightly wavy

-on sides.
+sides.
 Inferior propodeal

-spine broader than long, apex broadly rounded.
+spines wider than long, apex broadly rounded.

 Propodeal spiracles narrowly ovate.